petr-muller/release/documentation/THINGS.md

 ### config-updater

 A [Prow](#prow) [plugin](#prow-plugins) that updates ConfigMaps in clusters when files change in a Git repository.
-It is used in OpenShift CI to deploy configuration changes to production after they are merged to [openshift/release](#openshiftrelease).
+OpenShift CI uses it to deploy configuration changes to production after they are merged to [openshift/release](#openshiftrelease).
 It is configured by glob patterns that specify which files are supposed to be updated in which ConfigMaps.
 It is triggered by a merge to a Git repository.